groupschoof/AHRD/README.md

 #### 3.3.2 Parameters controlling Gene Ontology term annotations

 AHRD is capable of annotating the Query proteins with Gene Ontology (GO) terms.
 It does so, by transferring the reference GO terms found in the Blast Hit AHRD selects as source of the resulting HRD.
 To be able to pass these reference GO terms AHRD needs a reference GO annotation file (GOA).
 By default AHRD expects this GOA file to be in the standard Uniprot format.
-You can download the latest GOA file from the "Uniprot server":http://ftp.ebi.ac.uk/pub/databases/GO/goa/UNIPROT/.
+You can download the latest GOA file from the [Uniprot server](http://ftp.ebi.ac.uk/pub/databases/GO/goa/UNIPROT/).
 To obtain GO annotations for all UniprotKB proteins download file ``goa_uniprot_all.gaf.gz`` (last visit Feb 16th 2017)

 To have AHRD annotate your proteins with GO terms, you just need to provide the optional parameter ``gene_ontology_reference``.
 See example file ``./test/resources/ahrd_input_seq_sim_table_go_prediction.yml`` for more details.